cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 #### Full-scale code refactor and AWS automation completed by Braden Michelson

+## Files:
+- main.py: Fetches data from sources, formats it into a consistent schema, and them uploads it to a database
+- Data Injestion Record Sheet*.xlsx: Records of the indicators, their respective sources, and details to why they are or aren't in the dashboard
+- Dash_AWS.pbix: Dashboard to be opened by Power BI Desktop.
+Requires a database connection
+- Dash_Local.pbix: Dashboard to be opened by Power BI Desktop.
+Contains cached data without a database connection.
+Provided for a reference in case dashboard formatting in Dash_AWS.pbix is lost

 ## Requirements:
-1. Python 3.8 (previous versions can likely be used, just weren’t tested)
+- Python 3.8 (previous versions can likely be used, just weren’t tested)
-2. AWS Account
+- AWS Account
-3. Power BI Account
+- Power BI Account
-4. A computer with Power BI Desktop
+- A computer with Power BI Desktop
-5. A computer willing to host an ongoing data gateway
+- A computer willing to host an ongoing data gateway

 ## Main Steps For Reproduction: